 Step 1: Managing time, tools, materials, and cost

-At first, you manage time, materials, tools, and costs.
+At first, you manage time, materials, tools, and expenses.

-It usually takes more or less two days to cover the deck, but we are talking about the big one ( 14 x 28 ft.), which might take at least five days, as the unevenness of the concrete surface is the most significant time factor.
+It usually takes about two days to cover the deck, but we are talking about the big one ( 14 x 28 ft.), which might take at least five days, as the unevenness of the concrete surface is the most significant time factor.

 ● A circular saw